 What Makes The ESA Service Provider World Class?

-The last piece for you to consider is what makes a service like Pettable that can help you get an ESA letter a truly world-class service.
+The last piece for you to consider is what makes a service like Pettable that can help you get an emotional support pet letter a truly world-class service.

 Offer a Guarantee That the Letter Will Work, or Your Money Back

-You can be sure the service you work with to obtain an ESA letter does things legitimately when it guarantees the service it offers.
-Look for a company that promises to refund your money if the ESA letter they provide doesn’t work to protect your rights to keep an emotional support animal with you at home or while traveling.
+You can be sure the service you work with to obtain an emotional support pet letter does things legitimately when it guarantees the service it offers.
+Look for a company that promises to refund your money if the emotional pet support letter they provide doesn’t work to protect your rights to keep an emotional support animal with you at home or while traveling.

 At Pettable, we know how important the service we provide is to our customers, and we stand behind it 100%.
 We guarantee that the ESA letter you obtain through Pettable will do everything it is supposed to under the law.

 We can offer such a strong guarantee because we carefully choose the mental health professionals you will work with.
 We make sure that you get matched with the right person – someone with experience writing ESA letters, who knows the legal and other requirements, and who will work with you to understand your situation and make sure you get the ESA help you need.